ahdinosaur/ssb-pub/README.md

 easily host your own [Secure ScuttleButt (SSB)](https://www.scuttlebutt.nz) pub in a docker container

-to run a pub you need to have a static public IP, ideally with a DNS record (i.e.`<hostname.yourdomain.tld>`)

 if you feel like sharing your pub, please add it to [the informal registry of pubs](https://github.com/ssbc/scuttlebot/wiki/Pub-Servers) as request-only or with a re-usable invite (`invite.create 1000`)!

 :heart: